markjarecki/BuildStaticCarthage/README.md

 ## Requirements

 XCode 10.2
+Carthage

 ## Installation

 1. `git clone https://github.com/markjarecki/BuildStaticCarthage.git`
 2. `cd BuildStaticCarthage`
-3. ` `
+3. `carthage update - no-build`
+4. Be patient for the download to finish
+5. `bash build-static-carthage.sh -d realm-cocoa RxSwift RxGesture RxSwiftExt -p ios`
+6. Go and make a cup of nice coffee - this will take a while

-3. Open BuildStaticCarthage.xcworkspace in Xcode
+7. Open BuildStaticCarthage.xcworkspace in Xcode
-4. Build the app and run
+8. Build the app and run

 ## Caveats